Hydrologic Science and Engineering

 CEEN580CHEMICAL FATE AND TRANSPORT IN THE ENVIRONMENT3.0

-Students who have completed coursework for a previous degree that satisfies one of these requirements can get core curriculum requirements waived with the appropriate Waiver Form and approval of advisor.
+Students who have completed coursework for a previous degree that satisfies one of these requirements can get core curriculum requirements waived with the appropriate Waiver form and approval of advisor.

 In addition, a fluid mechanics class is required for students to complete the HSE degree programs.
 If a student has previously taken a fluid mechanics course (for example as part of an undergraduate degree) then this requirement is met; if a student has not previously taken a fluid mechanics course this requirement can be satisfied by taking: GEGN/ CEEN 585 – Fluid Mechanics for Hydrology.